typed-ember/ember-cli-typescript/docs/ts/using-ts-effectively.md

 Ember does service and controller lookups with the `inject` functions at runtime, using the name of the service or controller being injected up as the default value—a clever bit of metaprogramming that makes for a nice developer experience.
 TypeScript cannot do this, because the name of the service or controller to inject isn't available at compile time in the same way.

-The officially supported method for injections with TypeScript uses _decorators_, from the ember-decorators package \(and soon in Ember itself\).
+The officially supported method for injections with TypeScript uses _decorators_.

 ```typescript
 // my-app/services/my-session.ts